I feel ill, but I don’t know what’s wrong, can you help?

 If you can’t see me face to face, I can speak to you over the phone or on zoom if you prefer.

 Can you take blood tests?

 I am not a phlebotomist, but I use various laboratories in London that can take your blood and process the test.
 If you can’t get to the laboratory, depending on the test, it is often possible to send you the test kit and you can use a phlebotomist locally to you.
-Many tests I use don’t even need blood and in this instance you’ll be sent the kit for your sample, either stool, urine or saliva and then you send them back to the laboratory.
+Many tests I use don’t even need blood and in this instance you’ll be sent the kit for your sample, either stool, urine, blood spot or saliva and then you send them back to the laboratory.

 Is Nutritional medicine against orthodox medicine?